-The map in Figure 4.2 shows the main extent of the sewer network in Peasmarsh village together with the surface water drains under SW ownership.
-The company states that it doesn't know all of the details of its network which is why there are some parts of the system shown as not connected to network or the the pumping station.
+The map in Figure 4.1 shows the main extent of the sewer network in Peasmarsh village together with the surface water drains under SW ownership.
+The company states that it doesn't know all of the details of its network which is why there are some parts of the system shown as not connected to the network or the pumping station.